 Makeup artist Allen Avendaño is known for painting some of the most famous celebrity faces, and this look created for Vanessa Hudgens gives us all the violet feels instantly.

-Danielle Campbell looks beautiful in this violet shadow look created by makeup artist Megan Lanoux.
-While the original eyeshadow palette Megan mentioned on her Instagram happens to be sold out, this eyeshadow palette from ColourPop ($12) can be used to re-create this look suitable for any special occasion.
+Shanina Shaik looks beautiful in this violet shadow look created by Hung Vanngo.
+Eyeshadows from this palette from ColourPop ($12) can be used to re-create this look suitable for any special occasion.

-To finish the look off, Lanoux applied Urban Decay's long-wearing 24/7 Glide-On Eye Pencil in shade Zero ($22) to the top and bottom lash-line.
+To finish the look off, eyeliner is key—try Urban Decay's long-wearing 24/7 Glide-On Eye Pencil in shade Zero ($22) on the top and bottom lash lines.

-Raise your hand if you are just as obsessed as we are with this soft violet shadow look on Olivia Culpo, created by celebrity makeup artist Sir John.
+Raise your hand if you are just as obsessed as we are with this soft purple shadow look on Olivia Culpo, created by celebrity makeup artist Sir John.

 The monochromatic tone of the shadow applied to both the top and bottom of the eye is a beautiful way to display violet.
 Apply L'Oreal Paris Infallible Paints Eyeshadow in Violet Luster ($9) on eyes before finishing with a few coats of volumizing mascara.

 Need some help choosing the right eyeshadow brush for this?
 A brush with a contoured tip will help blend on the lids and in the crease easily, resulting in a seamlessly applied eyeshadow look.
-This brush here from IT Cosmetics helps blur away imperfections and works well with both cream and powder eyeshadow.
+This brush helps blur away imperfections and works well with both cream and powder eyeshadow.

-Dua Lipa never fails us when it comes to endless makeup inspiration, and this brightly hued eyeshadow look with different tones of violet, topped off with iridescent shimmer in the corners of the eyes is sublime.
+Dua Lipa never fails us when it comes to endless makeup inspiration, and this brightly hued purple eyeshadow look with different tones of violet, topped off with iridescent shimmer in the corners of the eyes, is sublime.

-When wanting to create an intense color palette, using loose eye pigments is a great want to ensure shadow really packs on the intensity without a complicated application process.
-NYX Cosmetics Eyeshadow Pigment in Nightingale ($7) is ideal to use when wanting to re-create this look.
+When wanting to create an intense color palette, using loose eye pigments is a great way to ensure shadow really packs on the intensity without a complicated application process.
+The NYX Cosmetics Eyeshadow Pigment in Nightingale ($7) is ideal to use when wanting to re-create this look.

 If you want to begin experimenting with loose eyeshadow pigments, start slow.
 Blending tiny amounts of pigment onto eyes will help you gauge how much you need to intensify the color and will be less messy,